 My research reviews the use of automation in radio broadcasting and how it can be rethought to address voice poverty and media polarisation, by learning from radio art, cybernetics and experimental music.
-This includes the launch and design of Skylark, a licensed, automated radio station for Dartmoor National Park that will play an algorithmically generated, continuous sound piece, made up of recordings and live streams from within its broadcast range.
+This includes the launch and design of Skylark, a licensed, automated radio station for Dartmoor National Park that plays an algorithmically generated, continuous sound piece, made up of recordings and live streams from within its broadcast range.

 Space Audacity May-August 2019